Faubourg Lafayette: Demographics

+The neighborhood's first and only appearance as a separate city was in 1850, with a total recorded population of 14,190.
+It was the second largest city in Louisiana and consisted of five wards.

 The census tract border 134 for the American community Survey 2012 has slightly larger borders however it is generally the same area.
-The borders are from Felicity Street to Prytania Street, Thalia Street to magazine Street, Calliope Street to south Rampart Street, and Thalia Street to Oretha Haley Boulevard.
+The borders are from Felicity Street to Prytania Street, Thalia Street to Magazine Street, Calliope Street to south Rampart Street, and Thalia Street to Oretha Haley Boulevard.
 Also, the census for 1990 and 2000 have the same borders but have been split down the middle at Thalia Street.
 The two sections are defined as census tract 67 and 79.
 When looking at the data for those time periods we simply added the data for the two tracts together so they could be comparable to the 2012 data.

 The census of 2012 average median household income was 29,229.The total population was approximately 1,352 and the percent of the population 65 and older was 11.4%.
 The percent of the population in the labor force was 76.3%.

 The census of 2000 average median household income was 28,551 (price in 2012 dollar appreciation).
 The total population was approximately 1,490 and the percent of the population 65 and older was 22.35%.
 The percent of the population in the labor force was 49.35%.

 The census of 1990 average median household income was 30,917 (price in 2012 dollar appreciation).
 The total population was approximately 1,520 and the percent of the population 65 and older was 23.4%.
 The percent of the population in the labor force was 39.35%.